con2000us/Wilbur-s-rewardbook/README.md

 1. **Set up Supabase first** (Required):
    - Create a new project at [supabase.com](https://supabase.com)
    - Go to **SQL Editor** in your Supabase dashboard
-   - Copy and paste the entire content of `setup-database.sql`
+   - Copy and paste the entire content of `database/setup-database.sql`
    - Click **Run** to create all database tables, functions, and triggers
    - ⚠️ **Important**: This step is **required** - the app won't work without it!
    - Go to **Settings** → **API** and copy: